UMM-CSci-3403-Fall-2017/prelab-2-malikdanishkhan/leak_report.md

 # Leak report

-Memory errors were present because strcmp was obtaining an empty string.
-This was avoided by adding an `if` statement that checks for an empty string.
-If an empty string is present it returns false, otherwise it compares and cleans.
+Memory errors were present because memory allocated for the characters was never released.
+This was achieved by calling `free` on `result` right before the method strip returns result.